 j) the level of protection required to maintain the confidentiality and integrity of order information;

 k) avoidance of loss or duplication of transaction information;

 m) insurance requirements.

 Many of the above considerations can be addressed by the application of cryptographic controls, taking into account compliance with legal requirements, especially for cryptography legislation.

-Application service arrangements between partners should be supported by a documented agreement which commits both parties to the agreed terms of services, including details of authorization.
+Application service arrangements between partners should be supported by a documented agreement that commits both parties to the agreed terms of services, including details of authorization.
 Resilience requirements against attacks should be considered, which can include requirements for protecting the involved application servers or ensuring the availability of network interconnections required to deliver the service.

-Applications accessible via public networks are subject to a range of network-related threats, such as fraudulent activities, contract disputes or disclosure of information to the public.
+Applications accessible via public networks are subject to a range of network-related threats, such as fraudulent activities, contract disputes, or disclosure of information to the public.
 Therefore, detailed risk assessments and proper selection of controls are indispensable.
 Controls required often include cryptographic methods for authentication and securing data transfer.
 Application services can make use of secure authentication methods, e.g. using public-key cryptography and digital signatures to reduce the risks.
 Also, trusted third parties can be used, where such services are needed.

 A. 14.1.3 Protecting application services transactions